 While calculation of a weighted-mean uses a simple equation, the weighted-95UCL calculation is complex and requires a specially designed spreadsheet called the "Combining DUs Calculator."
 The calculator tool was first designed by Philip Goodrum, Ph.D., a statistician and toxicologist with GSI Environmental, and a contributor to the Interstate Technology and Regulatory Council for 2012 and 2020 ISM guidances.
 The calculator tool computes the mean and variability from the raw sample data.
 The original calculator tool was structured to accept ISM field replicate data as the only inputs.
 The calculator tool was modified in 2020 by Deana Crumbling of Tetra Tech in collaboration with Goodrum to accept DU means, as determined from one or more ISM samples, and RSDs as the inputs.
-A white paper presenting the calculator tool is presented as Attachment C.
+A white paper presenting the calculator tool is presented as Attachment D.

 An estimate of the within-DU (i.e., internal) variability is required for each of the DUs to compute a weighted UCL.
 Field triplicates provide that measure of within-DU variability.
 Results of the field triplicates (termed "triplicate DUs") can be applied to DUs having only a single ISM sample (termed "singlet DUs").
 As a starting point, it is reasonable to assume that within-DU variability (as measured by an RSD) will be similar for DUs that are equivalent from a conceptual site model (CSM) perspective.
 "CSM-equivalent" DUs have the same contaminant release and transport mechanisms, are in reasonably close proximity, and can be expected to have similar concentrations relative to the action level.
+While DU10 is adjacent to the excavated portions of the Corporation Yard, its contaminant release and transport mechanisms are the same as the other DUs - PCB surface runoff contamination from transformer repair operations south of B120.
+Additionally, its concentrations are higher than the other DUs, but the concentrations are within an order of magnitude and considered comparable.

-DUs suspected to have a different CSMs and significantly different concentrations should be segregated into their own group or isolated as a lone DU.
-Each DU group needs its own subset of triplicate DUs; a lone DU will be its own triplicate DU.
-Note that not all DUs with field triplicates require laboratory triplicates.
-How well the assumptions behind the CSM-equivalent DU group(s) hypotheses are not known until there is at least one ISM sample from each DU.
-If the results do not support the hypotheses, DUs may need to be regrouped by concentration and additional triplicate DUs identified for a follow-on sampling effort.
+DUs suspected to have a different CSMs and significantly different concentrations should be segregated into their own group or isolated as a lone DU, and would require their own subset of triplicates.
 As discussed earlier, this scenario was encountered at DU11 in the September 2019 data set, which prompted this supplemental sampling effort.